Clayton Lane, Clayton, Bradford, West Yorkshire, BD14 6RE

 |Weekly rent||£378.85 per week fixed|

-Entry costs approx £22,650 which includes fixtures and fittings, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000).
+Entry costs approx £14,650 which includes fixtures and fittings, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000).
 Stock, glassware, crockery, cutlery, fuel and cleaning materials are still to be valued. *Please note the F&F can be rented on this agreement however if interested in a long term agreement an assisted purchase may be available for the right operator and the F&F costs are shown as a 25% deposit and full cost is approx £12,000*

 |Fixtures & fittings||£0||Working capital||£3,000|